nationalarchives/tdr-consignment-export/README.md

 docker build -f Dockerfile-tests -t tests .
 ```

-Run `sbt tests` to run the tests in both projects.
+Run `sbt test` to run the tests in both projects.

 The exporter tests write temporary files to the directory defined in `efs.rootLocation` in the test application.conf.
 By default, it uses the `/tmp` directory.
 To use a different directory, set the `SCRATCH_DIRECTORY` environment variable when running the tests.